Survey Finds Distracted Driving is a Big Problem in Parking Lots

 Also, be cautious when backing up, as 51 people die every year in parking lot accidents in which a car was backing up.
 The NSC advises drivers to use backup cameras if they have them.

 Have you been injured in a distracted driving car accident in a parking lot?
-Contact our car accident injury attorneys to review your claim in a free consultation and learn your legal rights.
+Contact our South Bend personal injury attorneys to review your claim in a free consultation and learn your legal rights.
 We may be able to file a personal injury claim to recover compensation for your injuries.

 Contact our skilled attorneys today at (844) 678-1800 or live chat with a representative.